complete-dope/fin-models/posts/cash_flow.md

 **I/D in Provisions** : increase means more given out for provision ( thinking about more edge-case scenarios ) so this is non-cash flown event so addition we need to add back

+**Change in non-cash working capital** : Within a year, changes in inventory, receivables, and payables result in a net effect on non-cash working capital.

 ## INVESTING ACTIVITIES